 It’s estimated that the amount of data stored by businesses worldwide is doubling every 1.2 years, and video content represents a growing piece of that quickly growing big data pie.
 In the next two years, Gartner estimates that large businesses will stream 16 hours of video per employee per month.
 That’s 45 minutes of enterprise video watched per employee every business day.

-I recently sat down with Eric Burns, Panopto’s co-founder and chief product officer, to understand what makes video different and how organizations should be thinking about video as part of their ECM strategy.
+I recently sat down with Eric Burns, Panopto’s co-founder and CEO, to understand what makes video different and how organizations should be thinking about video as part of their ECM strategy.

 Click below to watch the conversation:

 For most organizations, a traditional content management system won’t provide the functionality needed to store and manage video.
-Instead, organizations should look to video content management systems (VCMS), which are specialized repositories optimized for the unique needs of video:
+Instead, organizations should look to video content management systems (video CMSs), which are specialized repositories optimized for the unique needs of video:

-If you’re interested in finding out more about Panopto’s video content management system, and how we can improve your ECM strategy, contact our team for a demo, or request a free trial of our software.
+If you’re interested in learning more about Panopto’s video content management system and how we can improve your ECM strategy, contact our team to request a free trial of our software.